 When standard treatments fail, depression may become treatment-resistant depression.
 Research published in Patient Preference and Adherence found that anywhere between 10-30% of patients dealing with depression show partial or no improvement with depression treatment.
 There are several factors that can contribute to TRD, such as:

-- Adherence, or whether or not you take the medication as prescribed
+- Medication adherence, or whether or not you take the medication as prescribed

 - Genetic factors